ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 ![alt text](https://github.com/ExtonHoward/Raven_Security_project/blob/main/Screenshots/Target2/T2_flag3_CLEAN.jpg "Flag 3")

 Found 3 of the 4 target flags.
 Having found no sign of the 4th flag, the focus now turned to privilege escalation.
 Searched & discovered that the Target is running MySQL version 5.5.
-At the time of this report, the lastest version of MySQL is 8.0.
+At the time of this report, the latest version of MySQL is 8.0.
 Performed a little searching & discovered a UDF (User Defined Function) Privilege Escalation exploit that works on mySQL 5.5 if it is running as the Root user.
 Checked the config file.

 ```
 ps aux | root